 - Scatter course semolina or polenta onto another baking sheet and lay the prepared pizza base on top.
 Scatter the toppings of your choice over the pizza base and transfer to the oven as soon as possible to prevent it sticking to the baking sheet (don't be tempted to prepare the second pizza before transferring the first to the oven – it will most likely end up stuck to the sheet)

-- Open the oven, scatter a tsp of the semolina/ polenta over the pre-heated baking sheet and slide the prepared pizza onto it.
+- Open the oven, scatter a teaspoon of the semolina/ polenta over the pre-heated baking sheet and slide the prepared pizza onto it.
 Allow the pizza to cook for 5-8 minutes, turning the pizza round midway to ensure even cooking if necessary

 - As soon as the first pizza goes into the oven, roll out the remaining dough and get it into the oven as fast as you can